The short version

 - Your workflow is "find operators who might want this specific space"

-- Same-building / same-park expansion prospecting is your primary model
+- Same-building / same-park expansion prospecting is your primary model (this is the highest-converting lead type I have seen in a decade of industrial brokerage)

 Use both if…